Newport News VA: An Ironclad Promise of A Great Getaway

 Behind the Scenes Tour

-Take a behind the scenes tour, (Fridays for an extra $10), to see extraordinary artifacts, salvaged from the wreck.
+Take a behind-the-scenes guided tour, to see extraordinary artifacts, salvaged from the wreck.
 Most noteworthy are remnants of a double-breasted sack coat with just-invented rubber buttons stamped US Navy on one side and Goodyear on the other.

 The museum also features a full-scale reconstructed walk-through model of the CSS Virginia.
-Its polished wood and high ceilinged officer’s quarters are as nice as any high-end cruise ship stateroom.
-Open Mon. – Sat.
-9-5, Sun 11 – 5.
-Closed Thanksgiving, Christmas Eve and Christmas.
-Entry fee recently changed to just $1!
+Its polished wood and high-ceilinged officer’s quarters are as nice as any high-end cruise ship stateroom.

 VISIT: Virginia Living Museum

-This inside-outside zoo/aquarium with Getaway Maven worthy “behind the scenes” tours is one of the best of its kind.
-Throughout a slew of habitats from steamy swamp to woodlands, “you’ll see more animals native to Virginia in two hours here than you’ll see in a lifetime of outdoor adventures in the Commonwealth.”
+This inside-outside zoo/aquarium with “behind the scenes” tours is one of the best of its kind.
+Throughout a slew of habitats from steamy swamp to woodlands, “you’ll see more animals native to Virginia in two hours at the Virginia Living Museum than you’ll see in a lifetime of outdoor adventures in the Commonwealth.”

 Teal ducks tool over trout at eye level.
 A poisonous Water Moccasin muscles up rocks in its thick-walled tank.
 Kids will love the “Gator Bites” Tour, which includes pizza (while the alligators get something a bit more…meaty).
-On Thursdays at 3pm, divers clean the baby-shark tank where the most menacing creature is a massive sea turtle.
+On Thursdays, divers clean the baby-shark tank where the most menacing creature is a massive sea turtle.

 VISIT: Lee Hall Mansion

-It took 38 slaves to run this Greek Revival Italianate Georgian brick home on 2100 acres.
+It took 38 enslaved people to run the Greek Revival Italianate Georgian brick Lee Hall Mansion on 2100 acres.
 Owned by Richard Decatur Lee (no relation to Robert E), the home became the “nerve center” for the Civil War as Confederate Army headquarters.

 Be sure to check out the small exhibit downstairs.
 Look for General John Magruder’s silver bejeweled revolver with engraved solid gold butt.
 A leather pouch called “The House Wife” is also intriguing.
 It’s basically a gentleman’s sewing kit bundled with the Holy Bible, most likely read after nipping from (also displayed) whiskey flasks and canteens.